Tidal Disruption Events: A New Black Hole Census

 Introduction

 Massive black holes (MBHs) are key players in high energy astrophysics, galaxy formation and evolution, and astroparticle physics.
 Despite their centrality to astronomy, we still cannot answer basic questions about MBHs.
 What are their origins?
 How have they grown over cosmic time?
 What are their current demographics?

 To answer these questions, the project will turn tidal disruption events (TDEs) from curiosities into reliable probes of MBH parameters.
 A TDE occurs when an unlucky star passes too close to a MBH and is ripped apart by tidal forces.
 The ensuing fallback of debris powers a highly luminous, potentially multimessenger flare.
-TDEs are, in principle, ideal probes of MBH properties.
-Unlike standard techniques for measuring MBHs, TDEs:

-1. Happen in all galaxies.
+1. Happen in all galaxies,

-2. Are visible to cosmological distances.
+2. Are visible to cosmological distances, and

 3. Involve very few free parameters.